jenseva/projected-data-demos/reproject_epsg4326_to_3412.md

 ## Plot the projected in-situ data with the NSIDC Sea Ice CDR

+Lastly, we will verify the placement of the transformed float locations by viewing them a polar projected map along side the satellite sea ice dataset.

   - Plot the projected Argo float point data on top of the NOAA sea ice concentration CDR data using ggplot
   - This map has projected coordinates as the axes